QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials

 Accurately capturing molecular interactions across the diverse landscape of drug-like compounds is a challenge for traditional molecular mechanics (MM) force fields like GAFF\cite{wang2004development,wang2006automatic}, CGenFF\cite{vanommeslaeghe2010charmm,vanommeslaeghe2012automation}, and OpenFF\cite{qiu2021development,boothroyd2023development}.
 These force fields can struggle with rare chemical groups and cannot account for key energetic factors, such as polarization and quantum effects.
 As a result, they can introduce inaccuracies in binding free energy predictions, especially when handling complex ligand chemistry or significant conformational flexibility.

 Recently, an alternative approach has emerged based on neural network potentials (NNPs) to use fast neural network function approximation of the quantum mechanic's energy surface\cite{duval2023hitchhiker}.
 Based on these architectures, a few methods have been made available which we will consider in this work.
 MACE-based models\cite{kovacs2023mace} are very accurate but computationally expensive.
 This is not a problem in material science where the alternative is very expensive quantum chemistry methods.
 For biology-oriented applications, ANI-models\cite{ANI2x} are much faster but at the expenses of accuracy, still providing a very good trade-off.
 AIMNet2\cite{anstine2024aimnet2} extends ANI with a different architecture to more elements and molecules, still adding on computational costs.
 The equivariant transform (ET) architecture\cite{tholke2022torchmd} and TensorNet\cite{TensorNet} aimed to provide state-of-the-art accuracy without sacrificing computational efficiency, being taylored specifically for drug discovery.
-These two are integrated in the TorchMD-Net software framework \cite{doerr2021torchmd,tholke2022torchmd,pelaez2024torchmd} and a new NNP model has been made available, AceForce\cite{aceforce_huggingface}.
+These two are integrated in the TorchMD-Net software framework \cite{doerr2021torchmd,tholke2022torchmd,pelaez2024torchmd} and a new NNP model has been made available, AceFF\cite{aceff_huggingface}.